 It came from my dirty linen basket.
 My mind swarmed with images.
 Had a rat managed to get in there?
 Was it a cockroach?
 If yes, was it not better being trapped under the lid of my basket until one of the girls could get it out?
 But no, cockroaches could gnaw through clothes like moths.
 I had a few clothes I really liked in there.

-It was the last thought that sent me almost flying across the cool tiles in desperate bravado.
+The last thought sent me almost flying across the cool tiles in desperate bravado.
 I took the lid off and shone the beam in the basket.
 The sound stopped.
 I poked the clothes with the torch.

 I bent down to pick up the lid.
 Something flew straight out and into my face.
 I dropped the lid.
 The torch clattered to the floor and went out.
 I slapped my face several times, my hair a few hundred, my body a thousand.
 I stomped on the ground, picked up the torch and shone it around.